 Education, Education Leadership M.Ed. - Special Education Administration emphasis

 Grand Valley State University offers a Master of Education (M.Ed.) in Educational Leadership with an emphasis in special education administration.
-The program emphasizes theory, research, and practice in such areas as effective leadership, curriculum organization and improvement, personnel administration, finance, law, assessment, and other related topics.
+The program prepares graduates to work effectively in Kindergarten-12th grade Special Education administrative settings.

 Listen to Podcast